 And obviously, I’ve enjoyed any project where we are really following our mission.
 I am compelled by RDG’s mission and want to see it manifest in our day-to-day work: functional landscapes, social justice, restoring degraded lands, cleaning up water, improving soil conditions, etc, etc. It is rewarding to see projects go in the ground, like witnessing engineers develop and refine my work, such as underground drainage structures for a rain garden I’ve designed.
 No project is ideal, but that is part of the creative process.

 Where or how do you see RDG growing in the following years?

 Ecological restoration continues to be a sweet spot for RDG.
 We are sized right, with the expertise to navigate permitting and provide technical relief through good design.
 As local communities choose to enforce clean water regulations more strictly, this becomes an opportunity to design a landscape that is beautiful and ecological.

 International work is also an area for growth, such as our recent work in Haiti and Ghana.
 Carbon farming and agroforestry is a huge opportunity to leverage global funds to address global warming and increase regional food security.
 In general, revenue streams for such projects are hard to find, but agroforestry is a reason to be optimistic.
 I see RDG continuing to add more technical capacity and going after larger scale projects.

 Why are you interested in an MLA?

 Designing and creativity is a muscle.
 I’m very excited to strengthen that muscle in the absence of a client for a while.
 Moving on is a way for me to keep challenging myself and pushing my intellectual boundaries.
-It is rewarding to work with clients, but I am also curious to ask big questions outside the convention of most client’s expectations.
-For example, what is a parking lot and what other social and ecological services and functions can be achieved in that space?

 How would you define regenerative design?